 - Buy low – Sell high: The simple rule of making good returns is by buying an asset at a low price and selling it at a higher price.
 With stocks, it is nearly impossible to predict if the value of the share will increase or decrease in the future.
 Real Estate market is simpler to predict since property prices, invariably, rise despite slumps, if any.

-Keep your investment objective, risk preference and current portfolio in mind before looking at real estate vs stocks as your next investment option.
+Keep your investment objective, risk preference, and current portfolio in mind before looking at real estate vs stocks as your next investment option.
 You might also want to look at the real estate vs stock market chart to get a better perspective of things.

 Real Estate vs Bonds

 Most investors turn to bonds to reduce the risk exposure of their portfolio.
 However, with market-linked instruments, the rule is simple – lower the risk, lower the returns.
 Most bonds offer fixed returns over the tenure of investment.
 This means that with time, as inflation soars, the value of the returns in hand drops.
 Real Estate investments can offer rental income which rises with increased living costs, thereby offering inflation-matching returns at all times.
-They are not very high in risk either.
+They are not very high at risk either.

 If you are looking to boost the low-risk investment section of your portfolio and are contemplating between real estate vs bonds, then do consider these points before investing.